yana-yelnikova/Layered-Recommender-System/labels/README.md

 * **Tag Assignment**: If the condition is met, the district receives the **`#shopping_destination`** tag.
 This tag can be assigned in addition to any other amenity tags a district may have.

-**Current Implementation Status**: The script at `script_accesebility_full.ipynb` fully implements this logic.
+**Current Implementation Status**: The script at `script_accessibility_full.ipynb` fully implements this logic.
 The resulting tag is formatted and appended to the central **`berlin_labels.district_labels_new`** table.

 ### 4. Healthcare Tagging Logic

 This logic evaluates the availability and density of healthcare facilities within the `Amenities & Services` category using a multi-layered, hierarchical approach.

 * **Normalization**: Density calculations use the **Area Coefficient** for facilities serving a wide area (Hospitals) and the **Population Coefficient** for services tied to local demand (Practices, Pharmacies, Dentists) to ensure fair comparisons.